Exterior House Paints Reno

 EXTERIOR HOUSE PAINT 101

-Choosing the correct exterior house paint for your home may seem like a daunting task for any beginner, but with proper planning, tools, and help from the Reno Paint Mart team, your project will come together without a hitch!
+Trying to choose from the best house paint Reno has to offer can be difficult.
+It may seem like a daunting task for any beginner, but with proper planning, tools, and help from the Reno Paint Mart team, your project will come together without a hitch!

 Known for durability, oil-based paint will adhere, and seep into the siding of your house better than latex paint.
 When applied, this type of paint flows easily, and when dried, appears smooth and level.
 Unlike latex paint, oil-based paint takes up to 24 hours to dry, and blocks moisture from penetrating into the siding of your home.
 To test if your house has oil-based paint currently try peeling away a paint chip.
 If the paint chip cracks almost instantly, then it’s likely to be oil-based.

 This type of exterior house paint is water-based, and cleans up easily with soap and water.
 Latex dries quickly in 1 to 6 hours and is easy to apply, though more prone to showing brush strokes.
 Latex exterior house paint also produces less of an odor, and expands and contracts with your home’s siding.
-If latex paint is already on your home, examine a paint chip; it likely flexes before cracking.
+If latex paint is already on your home, examine a paint chip.
+It will likely flex before cracking.